zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

     ```bash
     cd $HOME/iml-*
-    ./install [-h] | [-e] [-r] [-p] [-d]
+    ./install [-h] | [-r] [-p] [-d]
     ```

     **Note:** For an explanation of the installation options, run the install script with the `--help` flag:

     ```bash
-    usage: install [-h] [--no-epel-check] [--no-repo-check] \
+    usage: install [-h] [--no-repo-check] [--no-platform-check]
-    [--no-platform-check] [--no-dbspace-check]
+                   [--no-dbspace-check]

     optional arguments:
       -h, --help            show this help message and exit
-    --no-epel-check, -e
       --no-repo-check, -r
       --no-platform-check, -p
       --no-dbspace-check, -d
     ```

 1. The installation program will detect that there is a previous installation and will run the upgrade process.
 1. When the upgrade is complete, connect to the Intel® Manager for Lustre\* service using a web browser and verify that the upgraded version has been installed and is running.
 Intel® Manager for Lustre\* Agents running version EE 3.1 will still be able to communicate with the new version of the manager service.
 If the Intel® Manager for Lustre\* manager browser window was left open during the upgrade process, the window must be reloaded with a hard refresh: hold the control key (Windows/Linux) or shift key (Mac) and hit the reload button.
 Alternatively, close the window or tab and open a fresh copy of the page.

-### Create Local Repositories for the Lustre Packages
+### Create Local Repositories for the Lustre\* Packages

-The Intel® Manager for Lustre\* distribution does not include Lustre software packages.
-These need to be acquired separately from the Lustre project's download server.
-The following instructions will establish the manager node as a YUM repository host for the Lustre packages.
+The Intel® Manager for Lustre\* distribution does not include Lustre\* software packages.
+These need to be acquired separately from the Lustre\* project's download server.
+The following instructions will establish the manager node as a YUM repository server for the network.
 The Intel® Manager for Lustre\* server is automatically configured as a web server, so it is a convenient location for the repository mirrors.

+An alternative strategy is to copy the repository definition from step 1 directly onto each Lustre\* server and client (saving the file in `/etc/yum.repos.d` on each node), and skip the other steps that follow.
+This avoids creating a local repository on the manager node, and uses the Lustre\* download servers directly to download packages.

+Also note that the manager server distribution includes a default repository definition in `/usr/share/chroma-manager/storage_server.repo`.
+This can be copied onto each Lustre\* server and client into `/etc/yum.repos.d` instead of using these instructions.
+The choice of method for distributing Lustre\* onto the target nodes is a matter of preference and suitability for the target environment.

 1. Create a temporary YUM repository definition.
-This will be used to assist with the initial acquisition of Lustre and related packages.
+This will be used to assist with the initial acquisition of the Lustre\* and related packages.

     ```bash
     cat >/tmp/lustre-repo.conf <<\__EOF